tucsonmesh/trello-to-geojson/README.md

 source venv/bin/activate
 ```

-Use pip to install this package in editable mode.
+Use pip to install this package in editable mode, along with its optional development dependencies.

 ```
-pip install -e .
+pip install -e '.[dev]'
 ```

 Make sure the configuration environment variables are available.
 You could put these in an .env file, or preferably, [use a password manager](https://blog.gruntwork.io/how-to-securely-store-secrets-in-bitwarden-cli-and-load-them-into-your-zsh-shell-when-needed-f12d4d040df).